bitrise-io/devcenter/_articles/reviews/meta-field.md

       ...
     }

 Now this structure can be expanded by adding the `meta` section right at the end of your `opts` list so that you can customize the env var to your own liking.
-Make sure that `meta` is WITHIN the `opts` section and set a namespace ID!
+Make sure that `meta` is WITHIN the `opts` section and set with a namespace ID!

 The format you should use is the following: